JorjaFox/website/_posts-old-blog/2012-06-20-csi-season-six-promo-gallery-update.md

 Ginourmous Promos.

 You kind of forget how amazing Season Six was until you get to spend a day looking back on it.
 Or three days.
-I had to sort and organize all these, and then I found out that some images were <em>too big</em>!
+I had to sort and organize all these, and then I found out that some images were _too big_!
 They broke the server.
 Oops.

 So the Promo Photos aren't as big as they could be.
 They're half as big (the big ones), topping out around 3000px wide.
 Every time I tried the 5000px ones, the images were 10megs and they wouldn't render.